Michael-Free/FreeDadJokes/Docs/Get-DadJoke.md

 Get-DadJoke
 ```

-This example retrieves a random dad joke.
+This command will return two lines of output.
+The leadup, and the joke.

 ## PARAMETERS